GreysonSpencer/4450-final-project/README.md

 # 4450-final-project
+## The team
+Tom Hagedorn
+Ryan Orf
+Greyson Spencer
+Nathan Toepke

 ## About
-Simple Parser using Antlr4 to parse Grammar
+Simple Parser using Antlr4 to parse Grammar in the python language.
 ### Phase 1
 Basic arithmetic expressions can be parsed such as
 ```